buun1030/mqtt-projects/README.md

 go get github.com/eclipse/paho.mqtt.golang
 ```

-If you're encountering a red import error in Go when trying to import a package from GitHub
+If you're encountering a red import error in Go when trying to import a package from GitHub.

 Clear your Go module cache: If you're using Go modules, try clearing your module cache by running the following command:
 ```console
 go clean -modcache